Poor Credit Mortgages

 It is possible to get a poor credit mortgage with a bankruptcy; this will come down to the following factors.

-Even if the bankruptcy isn’t showing on your credit report you must always disclose this to your mortgage expert, the solicitors perform a bankruptcy check as part of their due diligence, if this is then outside lenders criteria the whole process will fall down at the very last stage.
+Even if the bankruptcy is not showing on your credit report you must always disclose this to your mortgage expert, the solicitors perform a bankruptcy check as part of their due diligence, if this is then outside lenders criteria the whole process will fall down at the very last stage.

 Can I get a poor credit mortgage after a repossession?